RedPitaya/Documentation/appsFeatures/applications/playback&record/playback&record.rst

         :align: center
         :width: 800px

-- **Full disable** - First kill the *main.py* process as described in the point above.
+2. **Full disable** - First kill the *main.py* process as described in the point above.
 Then head to the "/opt/redpitaya/sbin" directory and find the **startup.sh** script (you may have to enter *rw* mode).
-Either delete or comment the following lines of code:
+Either delete or comment the following lines of code.

     .. code-block:: bash